praw-dev/asyncpraw/docs/getting_started/quick_start.rst

    print(submission.title) # to make it non-lazy
    pprint.pprint(vars(submission))

-Note the line where we print the title.
-PRAW uses lazy objects so that network requests to Reddit's API are only issued when information is needed.
+Note the line where we print the title. asyncpraw uses lazy objects so that network requests to Reddit's API are only issued when information is needed.
 Here, before the print line, ``submission`` points to a lazy :class:`.Submission` object.
 When we try to print its title, additional information is needed, thus